Studio Policies

 For our recitals, for males, nice slacks and long-sleeved shirt; for females, dresses or skirts (at or below knee) and blouses are the minimum.
 Stockings are truly necessary if wearing knee-length dresses or skirts, as bare legs are very distracting.
 Dressy pant suits are acceptable.
 Also wear at least a touch of makeup, and use low-heeled shoes or dressy sandals with straps to keep your posture in balance, but no flip-flops (sloppy, make noise).

 For auditions and competitions: Ladies: Wear dressy or semi-formal attire, knee-length or longer dresses, nothing overly bare.
 Use the same stockings and flat shoes as above.
-If singing in a winners’ concert, long formal dresses are required.
+If singing in a winners’ concert, long formal dresses may be required.
 Gentlemen: wear nice slacks, long-sleeved shirts, and tie and/or jacket; a tux is fine but only necessary for winners’ concerts.
-Both men and women should have clean, neat hair pulled or pinned out of your faces so that the audience can see your smiles and your beautifully expressive eyes!

 Lesson Cancellation